 The Real Estate Department is responsible for maintaining ownership and assessment records for all real property in Henry County.
 Transfer of ownership is updated from deeds, wills and other related documents recorded in the Henry County Circuit Court Clerk’s office.
 Tax maps showing a basic outline of each parcel of land in the county are maintained and updated from surveys recorded and splits by deeds.
 A Real Estate Land Book is created each year of all land records and taxes.

 Our land books, ownership assessment records and tax maps are available to the public.
 We also offer a computer terminal for use in our office or you may obtain this information on from the County GIS website.
+The current tax rate is 0.555 per $100 of assessed value.

 Land Use Program